azhar1038/UPI-Plugin-Flutter/README.md

 ### Step 4:
 Create a method which will start the transaction on being called, as shown.
 To initiate transaction to any UPI ID, directly pass the ID to `receiverId`
-To initiate transaction to any Bank Account use `_upiIndia.getIdFromAccount()` method and pass the Account number and IFSC code

 ```dart
 Future<UpiResponse> initiateTransaction(String app) async {